Railway is a deployment platform where you can provision infrastructure, develop with that infrastructure locally, and

 If you are running the dev server locally, you'll see the change.
 Feel free to change anything within the project as well!
 We can't stop you.

 Once you are done, save the file.
 If you're in a Git repository, you may also commit and push to your remote Git repository.
 In the next step, we will show you how easy it is to deploy your changes.

 To deploy your current directory, run the following command.
 Make sure you are in the project root directory in your terminal.

 This will create a deployment using the current project and environment.
 Click the returned link to see the build and deploy logs.

-For projects based off of a GitHub repo like a starter, auto deploys are automatically enabled.
+For projects based off of a GitHub repo like a template, auto deploys are automatically enabled.
 Commits on the main branch trigger a redeploy.
 You can also enable ephemeral deploy environments for PRs made in GitHub Repos.

 After your deployment completes, you can see your new deployment live at the deployment's URL.
 If you added To-Dos while developing locally, you should see them on your deployment live.
 In a proper project, you would enable multiple environments to isolate your production environment.